Before reading, check out Google's self-driving car promo.

 I believe that in a couple generations (perhaps my grandkids?) we will have cities where all traffic is autonomous.
 We can do this today, technically at least.
-As Google cleverly shown, we can build self-driving cars today.
-They work, they are safe and they use technologies that have been available for the past decade.
+As Google cleverly has shown, we can build self-driving cars today.
+They work, they are safe, and they use technologies that have been available for the past decade.
 Alas, the decision to allow these cars in our cities is still a couple decades away.
 The underlying problem is not the technology, is how to perform a smooth transition to this new reality.
-This is the real challenge for the wide adoption of self driving cars.
+This is the real challenge for the broad adoption of self-driving cars.

-Although we have the technology to build self driving cars today, we cannot let them roam freely.
+Although we have the technology to build self-driving cars today, we cannot let them roam freely.
 Can you imagine the chaos if we allowed autonomous driving cars in a city like New York?
-Or London?
+Or in London?
 Or Tokyo?

 Autonomous cars cannot prevent other drivers from having strokes while driving and crashing in traffic.
 Autonomous cars cannot avoid drunk drivers from changing lanes.
-Autonomous cars cannot predict the erratic behaviour of most drivers.
+Autonomous vehicles cannot predict the erratic behaviour of most drivers.
 Sometimes we drive angry, sometimes we cross red lights, sometimes we are so relaxed that we miss a STOP sign.
-These incidents occur and, fortunately, only in a minority of situations the outcome is an accident.
-Can autonomous cars, no matter how “intelligent” they are, handle these slightly anormal scenarios?
+These incidents occur and, fortunately, only in a minority of situations, the outcome is an accident.
+Can autonomous cars, no matter how "intelligent" they are, handle these slightly abnormal scenarios

 There are numerous options and available plans.
 Whatever the path, it will be great to watch another new technology unfold and completely change our lives.